 “I am nervous but I have prepared well.
 I am not perfect, but that does not mean I have failed.”

-This is not toxic positivity.
+This is not about ignoring challenges or pretending everything is fine.
 You’re not denying that it will be challenging.
 You’re being realistic instead of catastrophizing.

 This is one of the strongest methods for people learning how to control anxiety in everyday situations.